yktoo/yktoo.com/content/blog/posts/0480/index.en.md

     - progressive metal
     - funk
 image: "https://res.cloudinary.com/yktoo/image/upload/blog/wysttbxecrqswh1jpraf.jpg"
-series: Musicellaneous
+series: music
 ---

-Suddenly I got a whim to start a {{< a "/series/musicellaneous" "section about music" >}}, which could inform the dear reader about music pearls I discovered.
+Suddenly I got a whim to start a {{< a "/series/music" "section about music" >}}, which could inform the dear reader about music pearls I discovered.
 I'd love to subscribe to something like that myself so that I could learn about new (or even forgotten old) talents.
 There are lots of them out there, but quite often they're not widely known.

 The choice of exhibits for **Musicellaneous** will be at my sole discretion, based on factors like how my left little toe feels, weather on Io and Donald Trump's statements.